devonmurphy/PIBirdfeeder/README.md

 This project uses a Raspberry Pi connected to a camera and motion sensor to take pictures and videos of birds as they fly up to eat at a feeder.

-The files synced to google drive with Grive2 so that they can be easily accessed from anywhere.
+The files are uploaded to google drive with Grive2 and then deleted locally.
+This insures that the Pi will never run out of memory.

-To insure that the Pi does not run out of memory the files are deleted locally after they are uploaded.

 #Dependencies